 The Loggerodeo is Washington’s oldest 4th of July celebration.
 It features logging contests, parades, carnival attractions, a fun run, and a must see rodeo.

-An annual celebration of the city’s history during the second weekend of September features a pancake breakfast, a museum open house, a Sunday picnic at Riverfront Park, a car show and children’s activities in the park.
+An annual celebration of the city’s history during the second weekend of September features a museum open house, a Sunday picnic at Riverfront Park, and car show.